-- Base salaries for participants in this program should be limited to foster an environment where incentive compensation motivates and rewards corporate, divisional, and individual performance. - Incentive compensation (annual non-equity cash incentives and long-term stock grants) is based on measurement of performance against pre-established objective measurable goals.
+- base salaries for participants in this program should be limited to foster an environment where incentive compensation motivates and rewards corporate, divisional, and individual performance. - incentive compensation (annual non-equity cash incentives and long-term stock grants) is based on measurement of performance against pre-established objective measurable goals.
 Specific criteria for each objective are established for "threshold," "target," and "outstanding" performance.
 On any one measure, performance below "threshold" results in no credit for that objective.
 "Threshold" performance results in 75% achievement, "target" performance results in 100% achievement, and "outstanding" performance results in 150% achievement.
-The performance achievement level determines the size of incentive compensation awards. - Long-term incentive stock grants will be awarded to senior management if the corporate performance level is rated "threshold" or better.
-The purpose of long-term incentive grants is to: - Motivate senior management to focus on long-term performance; - Avoid excessive risk-taking and instill conservative management practices; - Build equity ownership among Westamerica's senior management; - Link shareholder interests to management incentives; and - Create ownership mentality among senior management.
+The performance achievement level determines the size of incentive compensation awards. - long-term incentive stock grants will be awarded to senior management if the corporate performance level is rated "threshold" or better.
+The purpose of long-term incentive grants is to: - motivate senior management to focus on long-term performance; - avoid excessive risk-taking and instill conservative management practices; - build equity ownership among Westamerica's senior management; - link shareholder interests to management incentives; and - create ownership mentality among senior management.

 In February 2013, the Board of Directors adopted a clawback policy that requires executive officers to forfeit previously awarded incentive compensation if the incentives were based on materially inaccurate financial statements or other performance measures that are later proven to be materially inaccurate or the achievement of which were due to fraud or other misconduct.
+The Company's 2019 Omnibus Equity Incentive Plan (the "2019 Omnibus Plan") includes a clawback provision with similar terms.

-Establishing Incentive Levels, Determining Objectives and Measuring Performance
+Establishing Incentive Levels, Determining Objectives and Measuring Performance.
 In administering the executive compensation program, the Compensation Committee determines "target" incentives for each position annually.
 The Compensation Committee exercises discretion in establishing "target" incentives in an effort to provide competitive pay practices while motivating and rewarding performance that benefits the Company's long-term financial performance and shareholder interests, and avoids excessive risk-taking.